-Talk to a vet about your cat's unique health needs.
+Talk to a vet for free about your cat's needs.

 Most signs your cat is in heat develop in your cat's behavior.
 You may notice increased infection or rubbing against objects and purring.
 Here are others signs your cat is in heat:

 According to Dr. Brooke Shampers, an emergency and critical care veterinarian at the Animal Emergency Service in Brisbane, Australia, your cat is only pregnant for about two months.
 With your cat's gestation period lasting 63-67 days), you could miss it if you’re not paying attention to the signs.